- How do I get a physical library card?

 - Hold Notices: when the item becomes available

-- Expired Card Notices: 30 days before a library card expires
+- Expired Card Notices: 30 days and then 7 days before a library card expires

 Q. How can I donate to the library?